CenturyLinkCloud/clc-ansible-module/README.md

 CLC_V2_API_PASSWD = <your Control Portal Password>
 ```

 You can also set them as parameters on the tasks themselves, though I wouldn't recommend it.
 The modules only use the V2 API at this point.
-There are hooks in the code to set a V1 key and password if they're provided, but they are never used at this point.
+There are hooks in the code to set a V1 key and password if they're provided, but they are never used.

 ## clc-server Module